-Hayden Holmes is a Project Director in the Public Sector team.
-Hayden works on a range of projects from individual pharmaceuticals to wider public health initiatives including work for the NHS, Public Health England, and NICE.
+Hayden Holmes is an Associate Director and leads the Digital Health Technology and Population Health evaluation team.
+Hayden works on a range of projects from AI tools, medical technologies, individual pharmaceuticals to wider public health initiatives including work for the NHS, Department of Health and Social Care, and NICE.

 Hayden Holmes has a Post Graduate Diploma in Public Health and a BCom in Economics from the University of Otago in New Zealand.
 Hayden is experienced in developing economic models, research and critical appraisal.
 Prior to joining YHEC, Hayden lived and worked in New Zealand, working in health economics and health policy.

 Hayden regularly leads health economic training and has previously been involved in training for international HTAs including the Singapore Ministry of Health when its Agency for Care Effectiveness was established in 2015 and a knowledge transfer partnership with China in 2017.
 Hayden is a module leader for the University of York’s Health Economics by Distance Learning Masters programme.